Graduate Studies & Research

 Special safeguards for Vulnerable Population

 Special considerations must be in place to protect the rights and welfare of potential participants likely to be vulnerable to coercion or undue influence.
-The safeguards employed for vulnerable subjects include, among many other strategies, assessing the decision-making capacity of potential subjects, securing the involvement of a legally authorized representative, requiring parental permission from a parent/ legally authorized representative and in some studies from both parent, in addition to the child’s assent, and ensuring that incentives are not coercive.
+The safeguards employed for vulnerable subjects include, among many other strategies, include the following as applicable, assessing the decision-making capacity of potential subjects, securing the involvement of a legally authorized representative, requiring parental permission from a parent/ legally authorized representative and in some studies from both parent, in addition to the child’s assent, and ensuring that incentives are not coercive.

 The Informed Consent Document